BackofenLab/StoatyDive/README.md

 --sm                  Turn on the peak profile smoothing for the peak
                       profile classification.
 It is recommended to turn it on.
---max_translocate     Set this flag is you want to translocate the peak
+--max_translocate     Set this flag if you want to translocate the peak
                       profiles based on the maximum value inside the profile instead of a Gaussian blur translocation.
 --lam float           Parameter for the peak profile classification.
 Set